Arithmetic complexity via effective names for random sequences: Arithmetic classification via numberings

 A refinement of the following result appears in \cite[Theorem~3.5.21]{N09} using an alternate proof.

-\begin{lemma}[\citet{N09}] Let $X$ be a real which infinitely often has a prefix of length $n$ followed by $(n+2) \cdot 2^n$ 1's.
+\begin{lemma}[\citet{N09}] Let $X$ be a sequence which infinitely often has a prefix of length $n$ followed by $n \cdot 2^n$ zeros.
 Then $X$ is not Schnorr random. \end{lemma}

 \begin{proof} We exhibit a martingale which Schnorr-succeeds on $X$.
 The betting strategy is as follows.
-For simplicity, let us assume that we start with \$3.00.
+For simplicity, let us assume that we start with \$3.
 For the initial bet, place \$1 on the ``1'' outcome.
 Now suppose we have already seen a string $\sigma$ of length $n$.
 If the last digit of $\sigma$ is ``0,'' then bet $2^{-n}$ dollars on the ``1'' outcome.
 Otherwise, make the same bet that was made the last time.

 We claim this martingale succeeds on $X$.
 The martingale loses at most $2^{-n}$ dollars from betting on the $(n+1)^\text{st}$ digit of $X$.
-Thus the total money lost from playing over an infinite amount of time is at most \$2.00.
-On the other hand, we are bound to eventually reach a string of length $(n+2)\cdot 2^n$ immediately following $X \restr n$.
-At this point, $2^{-n}$ dollars will be wagered $(n+2)\cdot 2^n$ times in a row, for a net gain of at least $n$ dollars over the interval of zeros.
+Thus the total money lost from playing over an infinite amount of time is at most \$2.
+On the other hand, we are bound to eventually reach a string of consecutive zeros of length $n\cdot 2^n$ immediately following $X \restr n$.
+At this point, $2^{-n}$ dollars will be wagered $n\cdot 2^n$ times in a row, for a net gain of $\$n$ over the interval of zeros.
 By assumption on $X$ we reach such points infinitely often, and therefore the winnings go to infinity.

 Finally we exhibit a recursive function which infinitely often is a correct lower bound for the gambler's capital.
-Define a recursive function which guesses at each position that we are at the end of an interval of $(n+2)\cdot 2^n$ zeros.
-The function always outputs $n$ where $n$ is the length of the corresponding interval that would have preceded the long string of zeros. if no such integer $n$ exists, then output 1.
+Define a recursive function which guesses at each position that we are at the end of an interval of $n\cdot 2^n$ zeros.
+The function always outputs $n$ where $n$ is the length of the corresponding interval that would have preceded the long string of zeros. if no such integer $n$ exists, then output 0.
 Infinitely often this guess will be correct and, as noted in the previous paragraph, we will indeed have at least $n$ dollars at this point. \end{proof}

+Since weakly 1-generic sets are Kurtz random (Theorem~\ref{thm: 1-generic implies Kurtz random}), Proposition~\ref{prop: 1-generic zeros} below implies that Lemma~\ref{lots of zeros implies nonrandom} does not carry over for Kurtz random sequences. \begin{prop} Let $X$ be weakly 1-generic sequence and let $f$ be a recursive function.
+Then for infinitely many $n$, $(X\restr n)^{\frown} 0^{f(n)}$ is a prefix of~$X$. \end{prop} \begin{proof} Let

+For all $n$, some member of $A_n$ is a prefix of $X$ since $A_n$ is a dense r.e.\ set.
+Suppose there are only finitely many prefixes of $X$ of the form $(X \restr n)^{\frown}0^{f(n)}$, and let $k$ be greater than the length of the longest such prefix.
+Then some member of $A_k$ must also be a prefix of $X$, contradicting the definition of $k$. \end{proof}